God Family Country – The CD

 God Family Country – The Concept

-Later in 1989 SCW – having shed it’s recent disco-jazz-funk-punk live band identity – returned to our experimental roots and embarked on a new project, with the band now based on the musical trio of Roba, DwM and Jeff-0, with PnrH providing graphic design and Cathie Whittaker doing costume design.
-Also around this time SCW began our video collaboration with Bruce Becker (aka bdb) and Catherine Willson, who were experimenting with Amiga Computer graphics at that time.
+Later in 1989 SCW, having shed their recent disco-jazz-funk-punk live band identity, returned to their experimental roots and embarked on a new project, with the band now based on the musical trio of Roba, dWM and Jeff-0, and with PnrH providing graphic design and Cathie Whittaker providing costume design.
+Also around this time SCW began their video collaboration with Bruce Becker (aka bdb) and Catherine Willson, who were experimenting with live Amiga computer graphics.

-We chose the name of our next project based on something we stumbled across at our local electronics surplus store (R.I.P.
+They chose the name of the next project based on something they stumbled across at the local electronics (and other junk) surplus store (R.I.P.
 Active Surplus).
-There we found a bunch of plastic fold-out 3-cassette packages titled God Family Country, by Zig Ziglar, an early self-help guru.
+There they found a bunch of plastic fold-out 3-cassette packages titled God Family Country, by Zig Ziglar, an early self-help guru.

-We knew – then and there – that our next project would be a 3-part album called God Family Country and we bought up all of the available packages, to insert our own cassettes as a deluxe limited-edition release.
+They decided then and there that the next SCW project would be a 3-part album called God Family Country, and so bought up all of the available packages to insert their own cassettes as a deluxe limited-edition 3-cassette package.

-Having figured out the concept and the packaging, we then realized we had to actually create some music to fill those 3-cassette packages!
-Having also recently acquired a couple of Ensoniq EPS samplers we set about our musical task.
-And in the typical SCW way of doing things we decided to first present God Family Country as a live show, and then release the deluxe cassette package a year later.
-And the CD would be released even later!
+Having figured out the concept and the packaging, they then realized that they had to actually create some music to fill those 3-cassette packages!
+Having also recently acquired a couple of Ensoniq EPS samplers they set about our musical task.
+And in the typical SCW way of doing things they decided to first present God Family Country as a live show, and then release the deluxe 3-cassette package a year later… and the CD would be released even later!

 More to come